 The following documents will be completed by qualified applicants during the background investigation:

-Civilian Intern Personal History form (includes employment history & arrest record)
+Civilian Personal History form (includes employment history & arrest record)

 Notarized Authorization to Release Information form

-Birth certificate or if applicable, naturalization certificate/resident card (passport is not accepted)
+Birth certificate (original or certified copy) or if applicable, naturalization certificate/resident card (passport is not accepted)

 Social Security card

-High school & college official transcripts (must be sealed)
+High school & college diplomas and official transcripts (must be sealed and in unopened envelope)

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.